jakevossen5/pi-generator-from-blocks/README.md

 reasonable time (about 10 seconds on my 2018 Macbook Pro, and similar speeds on other computers).
 It gets _very_ hard to calculate numbers above 10.

+Also, the weight of the small block is the smallest possible floating point number.
+This is to try to prevent oveflow, which will happen if you start with a small block of mass 1.
+Eventually there is going to be an overflow somewhere because the numbers are so big, but it would take hours to generate that number anyway.